JoANeS86/Statistics/modules/notes.md

 Parameter: A characteristic of a Population.

-Point estimate: Uses a single value to estimate a population parameter.
+Point Estimate: Uses a single value to estimate a population parameter.

-Sampling distribution: A probability distribution of a sample statistic.
+Sampling Distribution: A probability distribution of a sample statistic.

-Sampling variability: How much an estimate varies between samples.
+Sampling Variability: How much an estimate varies between samples.

     The more variability in your sample data, the less likely it is that the sample mean is an accurate estimate of the population mean.